-Backed by expert knowledge and innovative techniques, this course features direct instruction, reflective activities, and facilitated discussion afterward.
+Backed by expert knowledge and innovative techniques, this hybrid course features direct instruction, reflective activities, and facilitated discussion afterward.
 Top-tier research is communicated in ways people can relate to and understand.

 Dr. Liebel is able to take difficult concepts and not only break them down and make them simpler, but give examples that people who have no background or training in health literacy or communication can relate to."
 Dr. Marita K. Murrman, Columbia University

 The result is an interactive, experiential, and practical learning experience that will engage diverse learners in your workforce.

 This course blends the best parts of in-person education with the convenience of on-demand learning.

 It is available on the Health Communication Partners course platform (LMS), or can be embedded in your organization's LMS.
 This course also can be customized especially for your organization.

 What we particularly appreciated about her approach was the lasting value Dr. Liebel was able to deliver to our organization–that we have the opportunity to carry forward in our journey on equity in healthcare and health communications.”
 Kelly Kelso, Karius Diagnostics